owacoder/bigint/README.md

         return 0;
     }

-When using the C API, and when more than one bigint is used in a certain algorithm, the results of functions should be assigned back to the pointer, for easier cleanup.
+When using the C API, and when more than one bigint or bigfrac is used in a certain algorithm, the results of functions should be assigned back to the pointer, for easier cleanup.
 For example:

     int f()
     {